ADeadTrousers/android_device_Unihertz_Atom_XL_EEA/docs/HOW-TO-UPDATE.md

-How to Update LineageOS 17.1 for the Unihertz Atom XL (Atom_XL)
+How to update LineageOS 17.1 for the Unihertz Atom XL (Atom_XL)
 =================================================

 Every piece of software should allways kept up-to-date.
 Therefore even this ROM get updates from time to time and you should allways apply these to your device.